chandankuiry/kimo-assignment/README.md

 ### Tests
-testing functionality code also written in `tests/test_courses.py`
+Testing the api code.
+Please check in the  `tests/test_courses.py`

 ### Docker

-Dockerfile also metioned for running docker container
+`Dockerfile` also metioned for running docker container

 ## Run the code in local